CONTRACT OF CARRIAGE

 - Other airlines:

-1. If part of your itinerary involves travel on an interline partner, please see section titled Interline Transportation for information regarding changes, cancellations and refunds.
+1. If part of your itinerary involves travel on an interline partner, please see the section titled Interline Transportation for information regarding changes, cancellations, and refunds.
 2. If part of your itinerary involves travel on a Codeshare Partner, please see section title Codeshare Partners.

 2.3 – RESPONSIBILITY FOR SCHEDULE AND OPERATIONS